pulp/pulpcore/staging_docs/dev/learn/concepts/index.md

 of the boilerplate yourself, it is recommended that you start your plugin by utilizing the [Plugin Template](https://github.com/pulp/plugin_template).
-This guide will assume that you have used the plugin_template, but if you are interested in the details of what it provides you, please see {ref}`plugin-django-application` for more information for how plugins are "discovered" and connected to the `pulpcore` Django app.
+This guide will assume that you have used the plugin_template, but if you are interested in the details of what it provides you, please see `plugin-django-application` for more information for how plugins are "discovered" and connected to the `pulpcore` Django app.
 Additional information is given as inline comments in the template.

 ## Plugin API Usage